Open House: March 2017

 All those that are signed up with us will continue to receive these Open House posts, along with other essential updates.
 If you’re not already signed up, click below to do so:

 Since our January 2015 launch, over 9,757 investors have started to build their property portfolio with us.

 In that time, investors have invested £50.2m, £37.7m of which is in New Listings, and £12.5m in Resale properties.

 Investor portfolio size

-Note: Data displayed includes all investors who made an investment before 4th April 2016.
+Note: Data displayed includes all investors who made an investment on or before 2nd April 2017.

 Our investors have portfolios ranging significantly in size.
-14% of investors have invested more than £5,000 and 45% more than £500.
-Our largest investors have built portfolios of over £800,000 in size.
+16% of investors have invested more than £5,000 and 51% more than £500.
+Many have invested much larger amounts, in excess of £100,000.
 Since investors typically invest regular amounts, those investors that joined Property Partner earlier tend to have invested greater amounts.

 Click to enlarge.